The right to privacy is enshrined in Article 12 of The Universal Declaration of Human Rights (1948), which states:

 The right to privacy has not been clearly defined.
 It can be divided into separate, but related concepts:

-•bodily privacy: restriction of invasive physical activity, such as collection of DNA and strip searches;
+• bodily privacy: restriction of invasive physical activity, such as DNA collection and strip searches;

-(For discussion of this and various approaches to the meaning of the right to privacy, see the introduction to the Australian Law Reform Commission’s report, For your information: Australian privacy law and practice (ALRC report 108).)
+(For discussion of this and various approaches to the meaning of the right to privacy, see Chapter 1: Introduction to the inquiry – the meaning of privacy, in the Australian Law Reform Commission’s report, For your information: Australian privacy law and practice (ALRC report 108).)

 The different concepts outlined above can overlap.
 For example, the physical collection of DNA relates to bodily privacy, but the information extracted from the sample relates to information privacy.
 Similarly, interference with information recorded as a result of telephone interception relates to communications privacy, while the personal information about an individual recorded as a result of this interception relates to information privacy.

 Privacy is not the same as a duty of confidence, although it is a related concept and has been invoked to redress what is essentially a breach of privacy.
 An obligation of confidence is generally owed by the recipient of information to the provider of the information regardless of whether the information is personal information about the provider.
 Privacy is the right of the subject of the information, no matter who provides or receives it (for more information about the duty of confidence, see Health and the law).